-The first type of LPA is to enable your attorney to deal with financial matters on your behalf, or at your request.
+The Property and Affairs Power LPA is to enable your attorney to deal with financial matters on your behalf, or at your request.
 This could include, for example, the buying and selling of property, dealing with your bank account, claiming benefits, paying bills.

-You can include restrictions and guidance for your attorneys within the LPA documents and we can advise you on any such requests.
+You can include restrictions and guidance for your attorneys within the LPA documents.

 You may choose to appoint one attorney or more than one.
-If you appoint more than one attorney you can either appoint them to act jointly together and all decisions must be taken together, or you can appoint them to act jointly and severally.
-This means they can act on your behalf either together or independently.
-We can discuss with you the best way in which to appoint your chosen attorneys.
+If you appoint more than one attorney, you can either appoint them to act jointly together and all decisions must be taken together or you can appoint them to act jointly and severally.
+This means they can act on our behalf either together or independently.
+We can discuss with you the best way in which to appoint your chosen attorney.

 Registration of Lasting Powers of Attorney